Thank you to our recent Donors!

 Joined the United States Army Infantry at age 29, to start over.
 I was not able to complete my full service agreement.
 Came back to Columbus Ohio to start over, again.

-Started working in the computer field again.
+Started working again.
 Worked my way up again.
 Continued a drinking problem, lost more jobs and much much more, yet again,

 Once I used up the couch time at friends, I left Columbus Ohio and came to Mansfield since I had family here.
 I soon used up their couch time too so I slept in my car until it was repossessed.
 I sold whatever personal belongings left I had to buy a "beater with a heater" (and alcohol) and slept in it until it was towed for whatever reason.

-I slept on a porch in a tent for during one winter.
+I slept on a porch in a tent during one winter and another in a couple of cars and another in random places.
 My only goal each day was to get alcohol and cigarettes.
 I had truly given up on everything else.
 I honestly did not care anymore.

 During this time I found out the hard way that if I didn't drink enough I would have seizures.
 One day I was not able to get alcohol and had a seizure and fell down a flight of concrete steps, biting my tongue in half and cracking my heading open, bleeding everywhere, I walked to a drive through and begged for alcohol which they gave me and I remember passing out seeing ambulance sirens.
 When I woke up to hospital staff putting staples in my head and them explaining my new problem to me, letting me know they would release me when they were done.
 All I could think about is where I would get alcohol from so I wouldn't die...
 Least now when I beg for money I have a legit story to tell people?
 What a life I've drank myself into.